Jerusalem during the Second Temple period: Social and religious state

 It was during Hasmonean rule that two conflicting religious factions, the Sadducees and the Pharisees, took form in Jerusalem.
 The Sadducees were composed mainly of members of the upper strata of Jerusalem society which included most of the priestly families, especially those receptive to Greek culture.
 They were centered on the Temple and their main religious concerns were those of religious impurity and Temple rituals.
 The Pharisees, by contrast, were led by sages and were more socially oriented, advocating the cause of the disadvantaged.
 Their main interests lay with Torah law and its practical application in daily life.
 Pharisaic interpretation of the Torah was independent of the Temple, as it fostered religious thought independent of the priestly hierarchy.
 The Pharisees were led by the Zugot.

 Although the leaders of the Maccabean Revolt were fiercely anti-Hellenistic, by the second generation of Hasmonean leaders (c.
 130 BCE, the time of John Hyrcanus) Greek culture was once again becoming popular.
 The Hasmoneans themselves became Hellenized, adopting at the very least the external trappings of Greek culture, administration, clothing and speech.
 This is particularly evident in the adoption of Greek names.
 While the first generation Hasmoneans were named John, Jonathan, Judah and the like, later leaders were called Hyrcanus, Aristobulus, Alexander and such.
 King Alexander Jannæus, in particular, emphasized the Hellenistic nature of his kingdom.
 He backed the Sadducees and rejected Pharisaic demands to separate the role of king from that of the high priest.
 Expelling the Pharisees from the Sanhedrin, Jannæus triggered a civil war in which he made use of gentile mercenaries against the Pharisees.
 Josephus (The Jewish War 1, 4) reported fifty thousand casualties in this civil war, which only ended through mediation by Simeon ben Shetach who was both a Pharisaic leader, Chief of the Court of the Sanhedrin, and brother to queen Salome Alexandra, Jannæus' wife and successor.
 Under Salome some equilibrium was briefly restored between the monarchy and the Pharisees who controlled the Sanhedrin, but factional rifts reasserted themselves after her death, eventually leading to a state of constant civil war.

 Urban landscape

 Now the capital of an independent entity, Jerusalem of the Hasmonean period grew in size, population and wealth.
 Not only did ritual pilgrimages to the city intensify, but an influx of people from both home and abroad saw the resident population grow as well.
 City limits expanded and new fortifications were built.
 The urban landscape of Jerusalem came to reflect its status as a national capital, home to a dynastic royal family.
 New palaces were built, as were the institutions required to run the kingdom.
+Magen Broshi estimates the population of Jerusalem under the Hasmonaeans to have been around 30,000–35,000 people.